 Mad Dog MCCREE is a very old Arcade game, it was released in 1990 and became an instant smash hit in a matter of days, the game is just a simple shooting gallery game but things like the huge backlit screen and plastic guns and Co-Op play made many overlook the plain and linear gameplay.

-Mad Dog McCree was released on the PSN last week and i have waited a long time for it to be released as back in late 2011 there was rumors about these old FMV Laserdisc games getting a remake/re-release for various formats and since then we have got Dragon’s Lair, SpaceAce and another Cowboy game Fast Draw Showdown.
+Mad Dog McCree was released on the PSN last week and i have waited a long time for it to be released as back in late 2011 there were rumors about these old FMV Laserdisc games getting a remake/re-release for various formats and since then we have got Dragon’s Lair, SpaceAce, and another Cowboy game Fast Draw Showdown.

-The acting in these Laserdisc games is so so, it’s B-movie style and to be quite honest i like it becuase it’s so corny and overplayed.
+The acting in these Laserdisc games is so-so, it’s B-movie style and to be quite honest i like it because it’s so corny and overplayed.